 Among non-stock ankylosaurs the traditionally-called Euoplocephalus has been one of the most relevant in non-fictional media.
 Other frequently-portrayed north-american ankylosaurs include the club-less Nodosaurus, Sauropelta, Edmontonia, and (more recently) Gastonia.
 The European Polacanthus and Hylaeosaurus have been common sights as well because of their historical relevance, while Pinacosaurus is the most-often seen Asian ankylosaur.
 Among kinds found in other continents you might see Minmi from Australia.
 The placement of the primitive Scelidosaurus as an ankylosaur is still controversial: we've put it in this page because is ankylosaur-looking, but could alternatively be placed in the Primitive Ornithischians as well.

-The Pelta Family: Sauropelta, Silvisaurus, and Pawpawsaurus All the nodosaurs above were Late Cretaceous like Ankylosaurus.
-In the 1970s, Ostrom described an Early Cretaceous animal from Montana, Sauropelta: Ostrom wasn’t aware of, but started the trend to name ankylosaurs with the suffix –pelta (Aletopelta, Cedarpelta, Mymoorapelta, and others, all found later than the ur-example).
+The Pelta Family: Sauropelta All the nodosaurs above were Late Cretaceous like Ankylosaurus.
+In the 1970s, Ostrom described an Early Cretaceous animal from Montana, Sauropelta: Ostrom wasn’t aware of, but started the trend to name ankylosaurs with the suffix –pelta: Aletopelta, Cedarpelta, Mymoorapelta, and others, all found later than the ur-example (see further).
 Also North American and Early Cretaceous were Silvisaurus and Pawpawsaurus, smaller relatives.
 The name Silvisaurus means "forest lizard" — the same meaning of Hylaeosaurus, but with a Latin root instead of Greek (similarly to the couple of names Ornithomimus & Avimimus).
 While Pawpawsaurus is not a reference to the fruit, but to the formation it was dug out.
 With its 7.5 long body, Sauropelta was the biggest nodosaurid known, had long lateral spikes (expecially long on the shoulders) but a simpler armor on its back than its Late Cretaceous relatives, with small mosaic-like scutes of different size.
 All nodosaurids had mosaic-like armor, very different to that of the ankylosaurids, made by wide rows put in line on the upper body.
 Found only in 2008 is another Early Cretaceous nodosaur from Utah, Peloroplites ("monstrous soldier"), which is only a bit smaller than Sauropelta.

-Prickly loners, or playful youngsters?: Pinacosaurus, Tarchia, Saichania, Talarurus, Shamosaurus, and Gobisaurus Many more ankylosaurids are known from Asia, mostly from Late Cretaceous: Pinacosaurus was basically the equivalent of Euoplocephalus and Scolosaurus.
+Prickly loners, or playful youngsters?: Pinacosaurus Many more ankylosaurids are known from Asia, mostly from Late Cretaceous: Pinacosaurus was basically the equivalent of Euoplocephalus and Scolosaurus.
 Smaller than them and with a much simpler armor, Pinacosaurus had also a narrower head and a hooked bill.
 The less-common Tarchia and Saichania were more similar to Ankylosaurus; Talarurus was hippo-shaped and short-limbed; while Shamosaurus and Gobisaurus were primitive Early Cretaceous forms (the name of both meaning "lizard from the Gobi Desert").
 Very little-known are other two ankies from China, Sauroplites and the deceptively-named Stegosaurides.
 First found in 1920s, Pinacosaurus has been the first armored dinosaur found in Asia.
 It has left in the eighties a proof of social behavior among ankylosaurs (traditionally considered loners): several youngsters found dead together in a small area, maybe buried in a sandstorm.
 Talarurus was of middle-size, and was the second Asian ankylosaur discovered after Pinacosaurus.
 It has surprisingly appeared in Disney's Dinosaur, although only with a simple cameo.
 Both Tarchia and Saichania were found in the 1970s.
 8.5 m long, Tarchia is the biggest described Asian ankylosaur, almost as large as Ankylosaurus; Saichania too was very large (7 m).
 Both ankylosaurs have rather funny names: Tarchia means “brain” and Saichania means “beautiful” (a reference to the beauty of its well-preserved skeleton).
 Though not described yet, "Hanwulosaurus" could actually be the biggest Asian ankylosaur (9 m long).
 Also interesting is Minotaurasaurus (the "minotaur dinosaur", found only in 2009), similar to Tarchia & Saichania but with unusually-long "horns".

 The outsider: Scelidosaurus When we think about armor-bodied dinosaurs, our minds comes to stegosaurs and ankylosaurs.
 But let’s not forget Scelidosaurus: a very primitive thyreophoran from Early Jurassic, discovered in Europe and possibly North America.
 Traditionally considered in the middle between stegosaurs and ankylosaurs, some have recently suggested that it's the first true ankylosaur.
 Still, Scelidosaurus was more slender and far less armored than traditionally-indended ankylosaurs.
 Its armor was made only of small bony tubercles sparse along its body, while its small head had not a bony “cap” but just three short spikes on each rear-corner.
 Its limbs were more similar to bipedal ornithischians than to ankylosaurs, and some scientists have hypothesized it was at least partially bipedal.
 Scelidosaurus is a very early find among dinosaurs - its first skeleton is known since the XIX century even before Stegosaurus and Ankylosaurus have been known to science.
 Like most of the others earliest dino-discoveries, it was found in England.
 Having a not-so-impressive appearance Scelidosaurus has remained a non-stock animal.
 However, basal dinosaurs from Triassic and Early Jurassic often make paleontologists happier than their Late Jurassic or Cretaceous ones, because the most ancient dinosaurs help to understand a lot the affinities among the main dinosaurian groups, enhancing the reconstruction of their evolution.